davetron5000/wtf-is-a-webpack/markdown/interoperability.md

 Everything you've read up to now was learned by me as I was writing this.
 I didn't start this with *any* of the information in here.
 I was surprised at how counter-intuitive each step ended up being—I can totally see why there are so many blog posts describing how to set it up.
-From a test runner that can't run tests, to a system that supports presets, but includes none of them, I was faced with many choices along the way, but also faced with completely opaque systems whose behavior and failure modes were unpredictable.
+As I've revised this for changes in Webpack and other tools, it hasn't gotten better.
+The process of maintaining this minimal setup is an exercise in rote memorization, because nothing makes any intuitive sense.
+The behavior of these tools is opaque and unpredictable, with failure modes that rarely give any indication of the real problem.

-Nevertheless, we got it all working and the amount of configuration wasn't that bad.
-Still, each step felt like a battle, because the tools weren't designed to interoperate, each with its own ecosystem of plugins, and nothing exposed how it was working.
+Nevertheless, we got it all working and the amount of configuration wasn't that bad in the end.
+Still, each step felt like a battle, because despite being part of the Webpack ecosystem for the most part, the tools and modules just don't seem to work well together.

-I also don't like aimless criticism without alternatives.
-This final page is about that, and it's going to be about _interoperability_ and _developer ergonimics_.
+That said I don't want to just complain.
+I do want to outline what I think are the two ways these tools could be designed.
+In my view, developer tools must be designed around _interoperability_ and _developer ergonimics_.

 ## Interoperabilty

 Two pieces of software interoperate when they can work together to solve a larger problem that neither can solve on their own.
 We saw this time and time again in our journey.
-We saw that Jasmine provided a library to write tests, but lacked the ability to load and execute our code.
-Karma could load our code, but provides no way to write tests.
-Webpack provides the ability to load CSS, but only with the  `ExtractTextPlugin` could we write it to a file.
+We saw that Jest provided a library to write tests, but lacked the ability to load and execute our code.
+Webpack can package our code so it can be tested, but it just doesn't interoperate without an up-to-date plugin exists, and that is usually not the case.

-Webpack and Karma's interoperability is completely opaque to the user.
+The interoperability between all these parts is also totally opaque.
 This means that you have *no* way to know how the tools are working or even observe them working together without debugging into the source code.
 As a tool developer, the situation is difficult, because everything is very custom.
 In Webpack's case, each type of integration is different.
 To write your own loader, you [implement a nebulous interface](https://webpack.js.org/development/how-to-write-a-loader/).
 Writing a plugin is [highly complex](https://webpack.js.org/development/how-to-write-a-plugin/).
-Any tool that must be a part of Webpack or Karma, must have a plugin for each.

 The JavaScript ecosystem is rife with this sort of opaque interoperability.
 Each tool has its own created-from-first-principles plugin system.
 This leads to meta-plugins like [gulp-grunt](https://www.npmjs.com/package/gulp-grunt) that allows plugins written for Gulp to be used in Grunt (or vice versa—it doesn't matter).